pretalx/pretalx/doc/api/resources/submissions.rst

-abstract                              string                     The abstract, a short note of the submission's content description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null`` do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de"
+abstract                              string                     The abstract, a short note of the submission's content description                           string                     The description, a more expansive description of the submission's content duration                              number                     The talk's duration in minutes, or ``null`` available_count                       number                     How often the talk is available for scheduling do_not_record                         boolean                    Indicates if the speaker consent to recordings of their talk is_featured                           boolean                    Indicates if the talk is show in the schedule preview / sneak peek content_locale                        string                     The language the submission is in, e.g. "en" or "de"